MrEliptik/PyMosaic/README.md

 # PyMosaic

-Recreate a target images bymaking a mosaic out of multiple input images
+Recreate a target images by making a mosaic out of multiple input images

 ## TODO